-(c) may not transfer this allocation or a portion thereof to a CPC.
+(c) may not transfer this allocation or a portion thereof to a CPC.]

 8.3 CNCPs are not eligible to transfer any whole or part of their allocations, nor to receive any whole or part of an allocation from CPCs.

-8.4 A transferred allocation or part thereof shall not prejudice the determination of future allocations of CPCs.
+[8.4 A transferred allocation or part thereof shall not prejudice the determination of future allocations of CPCs.]

 Article 9.
 IMPLEMENTATION

-Calendar and Process Map
+.

+Allocation Administrative Process

-(a) The allocation process cycle for each stock shall begin with the issuance of the report containing the Scientific Committee’s advice for the stock and end with the expiry of the allocation period for that stock(b) The Secretariat shall prepare for the Commission’s adoption a Calendar and Process Map for the implementation of this Resolution.
+9.1 (a) The IOTC Secretariat shall prepare for the Commission’s adoption a Calendar and Process Map for the implementation of this Resolution.

-Allocation Process and Catch Validation

-[Ad Hoc Allocation Committee

-(1) Pursuant to Article XII.5 of the Agreement, the Commission hereby establishes the Ad Hoc Allocation Committee to support the Commission’s process for allocating IOTC fish stocks to CPCs, when required.

-(2) The Ad Hoc Allocation Committee shall hold meetings on an ad hoc basis, as needed to support the Commission in its roles under this Resolution.

-The mandate of the Ad Hoc Allocation Committee shall include:

-to adjust and make corrections to the allocations consistent with this Resolution; and,

-to provide advice and recommendations to the Commission for decisions it is mandated to make pursuant to this Resolution.

-Membership and Terms of Reference for the Ad Hoc Allocation Committee are provided in Annex 3.]
+(b) During its first annual meeting following the adoption of this Resolution, the Commission shall review and consider the adoption of the Calendar and Process Map.

+The Commission shall consider matters of allocation as an agenda item in the annual meetings.

 Allocation Tables

-9.2 (a) At least 50 days prior to the Commission annual meeting and in accordance with the Calendar and Process Map adopted pursuant to Article 9.7, the IOTC Secretariat shall develop a draft Allocation Table for each stock to be allocated pursuant to this Resolution covering the Allocation Period for that stock based on the TAC decisions of the Commission for the stock.
+9.2 (a) At least 50 days prior to the Commission annual meeting and in accordance with the Calendar and Process Map, the IOTC Secretariat shall develop a draft Allocation Table for each stock to be allocated pursuant to this Resolution covering the Allocation Period for that stock based on the TAC for the stock.

-(b) The draft Allocation Tables shall include allocations for each eligible CPC established pursuant to the criteria in this Resolution, including any requests pursuant to Articles 6.10 and 6.11, any adjustments requested pursuant to Articles 7.1 and 7.3, and any corrections requested pursuant to Article 6.9.
+(b) The draft Allocation Tables shall include allocations for each eligible CPC established pursuant to the criteria in this Resolution, including any allocations pursuant to Articles 6.10 and 6.11, any adjustments pursuant to Articles 7.1, 7.2 and 7.3, and any corrections pursuant to Article 6.9.

 (c) The draft Allocation Tables do not confer allocation rights to CPCs until they are approved by the Commission.